grayghostvisuals/atomic-guide/README.md

 ## Theming

-If you want to have variations on an input and keep things DRY then you can do the following…
+If you want to have variations on an input for example and keep things DRY then you can do the following…

-1. Create a ``.yaml`` file and place it inside your ``data`` directory.
+1. Create a ``modifier.yaml`` file and place it inside your ``data`` directory.
 2. Add data.

   ``data/modifier.yaml``